-Recent data actually is on Hersman’s side, as researchers estimate that driverless cars could, by mid-century, reduce traffic fatalities by up to 90 percent.
+Recent data actually is on Hersman’s side, as researchers estimate that driverless cars could, by mid-century,.
 If according to the World Health Organization there are globally about 1.2 million traffic fatalities annually, Which means driverless cars are poised to save 10 million lives per decade—and 50 million lives around the world in half a century.

 However, driverless cars not only will improve the safety on our roads but they will also modify how we interact with cars and how they are going to be seen and used for future generations.

 What we are about to experience when autonomous vehicles will be fully implemented is a complete change of years of car ownership culture.
 An idea expressed by sociologist Tim Dant in a recent article, in which “cars became key items of personal consumption over the last century, men, and then increasingly women, took pleasure in choosing, driving and being seen to own and drive, particular models of car.”
 One of the major success of marketing and consumption models.

 He even points out more than probable existential issues when these cars start hitting the road, what he calls it the Post Car World.
 For him and despite the safeness and zero-pollution new engines they will feature, autonomous cars will eventually phase out the drivers, the humans, “as servo systems reduce physical effort and sensors and electronics replace driver judgement.”